TomObungu/mathematics.md/Further Mathematics/Vectors/Dot Product (Scalar Product).md

 The dot product gives the component of $a$ in direction of b.
 This is especially useful for future formulas such as the cross product on the general equation of a plane.

+A negative scalar means the component of direction vector b is in the opposite direction of vector b.

 ![[Pasted image 20250911204811.png]]

 Dotting with a vector with $i,j$ or $k$ will result in extracting the $i,j$ or k component.